-For one thing, the information boards are in French (most are also in English) so this is also a good visit to test your students’ reading comprehension on a French school trip.
+For one thing, the information boards are in French (most are also in English) so this is also a good visit to test your students’ reading comprehension on a French language trip.

 It’s Europe’s largest science museum and welcomes around five million visitors per year.
 The museum is located in the Parc de la Villette, Paris’ third largest park.

 The park itself is worth a visit too - as well as being home to the Cité des Sciences et de l’Industrie, it also boasts three major music venues and the prestigious Conservatoire de Paris.